-A Home Safety Checklist should be completed at each stage of your child's development.
+A Home Safety Checklist can be used at each stage of your child's development.
 A sample checklist is provided for you on page 70.

 Prevent climbing accidents by using "L" brackets to secure large objects and furniture and installing window guards to prevent your child from falling out